andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Just as Andrew had inherited a legacy from those who went before him, I (Gayathri) inherited from him (with all the good and bad that that brings).
 I (Gayathri) was largely focussed on delivering what Andrew had found (and challenging the assumptions he had made).

 So what was the project?
-It was the transformation and modernisation of some core public systems within the UK Judicial system.
+It was the transformation and modernisation of some core public systems within a Judicial system.

-@gaythu-rajan and @andrew to alternate on each slide

 ---

 ## Our Constraints

-  * Lots of code had already been cut
+  * Lots of code had already been cut and teams had already been split out
+  * Significant scale - many teams, already working in parallel
   * We were supporting the full justice-lifecycle, end to end, across multiple organisations
-  * Significant scale - many teams, already working in parallel
   * CQRS _everywhere_
   * There was an efficiency-finding "modernising" agenda to serve
   * Existing tech legacy cast a _long_ shadow over domain experts

 Note:
-When I (Andrew) joined the project things were already up and running and lots of code had already been cut.
+When I (Andrew) joined the project things were already up and running and lots of code had already been cut and the teams allocated.

+This massive piece of work was being tackled head on.

+When I (Andrew) started, software was being built by multiple (7?) teams in parallel -

 Consequently some DDD "ideas" had already become entrenched.